-There are 3 desktop PCs and a few laptop stations in the MSC available for student, faculty, and staff use.
+Desktop PCs in the MSC are available for student, faculty, and staff use.
 In addition to word processing, graphics, spreadsheet, database management, and other popular kinds of software are installed on these computers.
 Quiet study rooms for working in groups are available.
 Students can reserve a study room via the online reservation calendar.